TodePond/TodePondDotCom/wikiblogarden/genocide/internalised/transphobia/readme.md

 I used to believe this lie.
 I thought that non-binary people didn't exist.
 I thought it wasn't a real thing.

 I think I was ashamed and embarrassed about feeling different.
-I had such a strong reaction to non-binary stuff because... in my heart, I knew that I was non-binary, and that was scary.
+I had such a strong reaction to non-binary stuff because... in my heart, I knew that I was non-binary myself, and that was scary.
 It felt easier and safer to just say I'm a woman.

 ## Nowadays